Helping a loved one who can’t manage on their own.

 Where do I start?

-If you need advice on your options for looking after an incapacitated family member or friend, please contact our office to arrange an appointment with David Severide.
+If you need advice on your options for looking after an incapacitated family member or friend, please contact our office to arrange an appointment with Jacqueline Sowa.
 We have the experience to recommend and provide the appropriate legal solution, and the compassion to ensure that it is the right solution for both you and the person you care about.